Riverton High School

 Chris performs regularly with various jazz groups in the Salt Lake area.
 He has performed with the Salt Lake Symphonic Winds, American Festival Chorus, Larry Smith Kicks Band, and Weber State Indoor Percussion.
 He has performed around the states and toured internationally in Italy, Switzerland, and France.

 In his free time, Mr. Jessee enjoys camping, fishing, hiking, snowboarding, and reading.
-He loves spending time with his wife, Eliza and their two sons.
+He loves spending time with his wife, Eliza and their three sons.

 Hidden Valley Middle School